rkt2spc/blog/src/data/author/index.md

 - SRE / SysOps works with AWS / Azure / Kubernetes.
 - Data engineering with Scala / Spark.

-I learn new technologies whenever I'm interested or as the job required.
+I learn new technologies whenever I'm interested or as the job requires.
 I don't limit myself to the typical software engineer archetypes.
 To me, the thing I build is more important than what I build it with, and there is no excuse for not making myself capable.

 In my spare time, I hang out on [StackOverflow](https://stackoverflow.com/users/4318281), contribute to open-source projects and tend to this blog.